Chennai Mathematical Institute: Academic programmes

 In 2001, CMI began separate M.Sc. programmes in Mathematics and in Computer Science.
 In 2009, CMI began to offer a new programme M.Sc. in Applied Mathematics, which was replaced with a new M.Sc. in Data Science programme in 2018.

 In 2003, CMI introduced a new three-year programme in the form of a B.Sc.(Hons) degree in physics.
 The course topics are largely in theoretical physics.
 CMI now has its own physics laboratory.
 From the academic year 2007–2008, the Physics students are having regular lab courses right from the first year.

 In the academic year 2005–2006, lab sessions for third-year students were conducted at IIT Madras based on an agreement.
 In the summer following their first year, physics students go to HBCSE (under TIFR) in Mumbai for practical sessions and in the second year, they go to IGCAR, Kalpakkam.
 However, in 2012, the B.Sc. degree in Physics was restructured as an integrated B.Sc. degree in Mathematics and Physics.

 Degrees for the B.Sc. and M.Sc. programmes were earlier offered by MPBOU, the Madhya Pradesh Bhoj Open University and doctoral degrees by Madras University.
 After CMI became a deemed university, it gives its own degrees.
 CMI awarded its first official degrees in August 2007.

 The batch sizes typically vary from 10 to 50 and the overall strength of CMI is about 150–200 students and 40–50 faculty members.

 Nearly all the CMI programmes are run in conjunction and coordination with programmes at IMSc, an institute for research in Mathematics, Theoretical Computer Science and Theoretical Physics, located in Chennai.

 Admission criteria

 The entrance to each of these courses is based on a nationwide entrance test.
 The advertisement for this entrance test appears around the end of February or the beginning of March.
 The entrance test is held in the end of May and is usually scheduled so as not to clash with major entrance examinations.
 Results are given to students by the end of June.

 Students who have passed the Indian National Mathematics Olympiad get direct admission to the programme B.Sc.(Hons.) in Mathematics and Computer Science, and those who have passed the Indian National Physics Olympiad are offered direct entry to the B.Sc.(Hons.) in Physics programme.
 However, these students are also advised to fill in and send the application form some time in March.

-Students who pass the Indian National Olympiad in Informatics may be granted admission to the B.Sc.(Hons.)
-Mathematics and Computer Science programme.
-Admission is not guaranteed but is decided on a case-by-case basis by the admissions committee.